Everybit-legacy/everybit.js/whitepaper/README.md

 ###EveryBit.js: A client-side library for secure, decentralized publishing
 <small>*By Matt Asher and Dann Toliver for EveryBit.
 Last revised February 9, 2015*</small>
 ##Summary
 Over time, publishing has become significantly more accessible, decentralized, and free (as in liberty).
 This trend accelerated in the early days of the internet, but is increasingly threatened by the rise of powerful private gatekeepers and government agencies.
 The JavaScript library EveryBit.js routes users around these intermediaries and reestablishes their privacy.
-It provides tools for publishing and sharing content in ways that are cryptographically secure, based on open standards, and use the latest P2P JS tools to implement a decentralized network.
+It provides tools for publishing and sharing content in ways that are cryptographically secure, based on open standards, and uses the latest P2P JS tools to implement a decentralized network.

 ##Outline